maulvi-zm/Seleksi-Labpro/docs/design-pattern.md

 ## 2. Builder Pattern

 The **Builder Pattern** is implemented in the `RecommendationQueryBuilder` class.
 This pattern allows for constructing complex queries step by step, providing a flexible way to add or exclude genres, directors, or film IDs from the query.
-It encapsulates the construction logic of the `Prisma.FilmFindManyArgs` object, making the code more readable and maintainable.
+It also makes the code more readable and maintainable.

 ### Why Builder Pattern?